AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorOauthToken

   Returns the current Oauth token so it can be inspected or manually imported into another session without needing to re-authenticate.

-✅ Register-AnchorAccount

-  Gets an Oauth token from the API.

 ✅ Set-AnchorOauthToken